vegaprotocol/specs/protocol/0028-GOVE-governance.md

 ##### Protocol Upgrade

-- Transfer proposals in either a pre or post enactment state are not restored after a protocol upgrade (<a name="0028-GOVE-102" href="#0028-GOVE-102">0028-GOVE-102</a>)
+- Transfer proposals in either a pre or post enactment state are restored after a protocol upgrade (<a name="0028-GOVE-102" href="#0028-GOVE-102">0028-GOVE-102</a>)
+- Recurring transfers proposed before an upgrade which start before, during or after an upgrade should complete on the proposed end epoch (<a name="0028-GOVE-130" href="#0028-GOVE-130">0028-GOVE-130</a>)
+- One off delivery transfers proposed before an upgrade which are due to start during or after an upgrade should complete either when the network is available again or at the proposed delivery date/time (<a name="0028-GOVE-131" href="#0028-GOVE-131">0028-GOVE-131</a>)

 #### Checkpoints and Snapshots

 - Active governance transfer (one-off or recurring) must be included in checkpoint and snapshot (<a name="0028-GOVE-103" href="#0028-GOVE-103">0028-GOVE-103</a>)

+##### One Off Delivery transfers

+If the proposal is one off it can define a time for delivery.
+Whenever the block time is after the delivery time, the transfer will execute.
+If there is no delivery time the one off transfer will execute immediately. (<a name="0028-GOVE-129" href="#0028-GOVE-129">0028-GOVE-129</a>)

 ##### Recurring Governance transfers